DataDog/hiring-engineers/answers.md

   ![Downtime during Weekdays](images/downtimeweekdays.png)

-  * And one that silences it all day on Sat-Sun.
-Specifically, it silences the monitor from Friday at 7pm to Monday at 9am (62 hours).
+  * And one that silences it all day on Sat-Sun - specifically, it silences the monitor from Friday at 7pm to Monday at 9am (62 hours).

   ![Downtime during Weekends](images/downtimeweekends.png)